lunchboxer/spelling-master/src/lib/level3-glossary.md

 : With great caution and attention.
 "Drive carefully on icy roads."

 carry
 : Hold or transport someone or something.
-"I'll carry this box for you."
+"I’ll carry this box for you."

 cellar
 : Room or space under a building, often for storage.
 "The cellar kept our food cool and dry."